about

 mostly kosher

-Mostly Kosher is a fixture at renowned California stages such as the John Anson Ford Amphitheatre, Skirball Cultural Center, Torrance Center for the Arts, and Livermore Valley Performing Arts Center.
-They have also graced the stage of the Dorothy Chandler Pavilion for a live television broadcast to over half a million viewers in 2015, 2017, 2019, and 2021.
-The ensemble has headlined multiple summer festivals including the Silicon Valley Jewish Music Festival and Claremont Folk Festival.
-Mostly Kosher had the honor of being the first Jewish music ensemble at the Disney parks with 2023/24 marking their seventh season performing during the 2-month long Festival of Holidays.
-Mostly Kosher was credited for “stealing the Festival of Holidays Show” by the acclaimed Fresh Baked Disney podcast.
-For the 2017 holiday season, Mostly Kosher added Epcot Center in Florida to their list of holiday performance venues, becoming Disney’s first Jewish cultural music performed on both coasts.
+The ensemble has headlined multiple summer festivals including the Silicon Valley Jewish Music Festival, Claremont Folk Festival and The Ashkenaz Festival in Toronto.
+Mostly Kosher had the honor of being the first Jewish music ensemble at the Disney parks with 2024/2025 marking their 8th season performing during the 2-month long Festival of Holidays; and the band was credited for “stealing the Festival of Holidays Show” by the acclaimed Fresh Baked Disney podcast.
+For the 2017 holiday season, Mostly Kosher added Epcot Center in Florida to their list of venues, becoming Disney’s first Jewish cultural ensemble with a holiday season performance schedule on both coasts.

 Staying true to giving back to the community, Mostly Kosher is proud to be teaching artists for Urban Voices Project, performing and educating in underserved areas in and around Southern California including prisons, community clinics and shelters serving men and women suffering from homelessness.
 Mostly Kosher is also a mentor ensemble to the Jewish Youth Orchestra, a project of the Jewish Federation of San Gabriel Valley, offering performance opportunities and ongoing workshops for middle school and high school musicians.